Best Electronics Stores in Germany (2026): MediaMarkt, Saturn, Cyberport & Refurbished Tech Guide

 Q: Where can I recycle old electronics for free?

 A: Any MediaMarkt, Saturn, Euronics, or Expert store.
 Small devices are accepted with no purchase required.
-You can also find your nearest public recycling centre (Wertstoffhof) via the official ElektroG registry.
+You can also find your nearest public recycling center (Wertstoffhof) via the official ElektroG registry.

 This guide is regularly updated for 2026.
 Prices and store policies are subject to change, but your rights under the BGB (Bürgerliches Gesetzbuch) remain strong.
 Last updated: April 2026.